front-end-foundations/8-components/readme.md

 * create a sass partial `_nav.scss`
 * import it into `styles.css` with `@import 'imports/nav';`
-* remove all references to nav in `_base.scss`
+* IMPORTANT - remove all references to nav in `_base.scss`

-Small screen - hide the navigation
+Small screen first - hide the navigation

 ```css
 nav {